Fritz Wepper gets to spend Christmas Eve at home

 The good news first: Fritz Wepper is feeling a little better again after his sepsis.
 The actor explains this in an interview and also gives an insight into his family's Christmas plans.
 His wife, meanwhile, describes how much Wepper suffered after the recent death of his brother.

 He will now have to stay in hospital for some time, but he will be allowed home for a few hours on Christmas Eve, says the 82-year-old.
-He will spend December 24th with his daughter Sophie and the daughters and grandchildren of his first wife Angela, who died in 2019.
+He will spend December 24 with his daughter Sophie and the daughters and grandchildren of his first wife Angela (1942-2019), who died in 2019.

 Susanne: "I would have liked to have comforted him more"

 His wife also spoke to the newspaper and described how difficult the loss of her brother was for her husband.
-He is actually a master at accepting things as they are and making the best of them.
-But now he has reached his limits: "It has already affected him.
+Her husband is actually a master at accepting things as they are and making the best of them.
+But now he has reached his limits: "It has already taken its toll on him.
 I would have liked to have comforted him more."

 Fritz Wepper's state of health was "very serious at first": "I don't know how many times I've said goodbye to Fritz in the past few years.
 Hoping and fearing also takes a lot of strength."
 She is always extremely tense, restless and can't sleep: "When the all-clear is given, the tension drops and you're so exhausted that you could just fall asleep in that second."
 You can't prepare for that either, it hits you "full force" every time.

-At the beginning of 2021, it became known that Wepper had skin cancer, which had already metastasized.
+Fritz Wepper's medical records have been full to bursting for years.
+At the beginning of 2021, it became known that the actor had skin cancer, which had already metastasized.
 In spring, a tumor in his abdomen was surgically removed.
 Following a coronavirus infection, he then had to spend around 15 months in hospital.

 Read also: